pqrkchqps/diehard-dot-fund/docs/en/outdated_docs/setup_postgresql.md

-This guide assumes you are setting up Loomio using Dokku-alt and want to run PostgreSQL on the same host, installed directly with the default Ubuntu packages.
-IE: Loomio is inside a Docker container (managed by Dokku), and it's talking to a PostgreSQL server installed on the host operating system.
+This guide assumes you are setting up Diehard_Fund using Dokku-alt and want to run PostgreSQL on the same host, installed directly with the default Ubuntu packages.
+IE: Diehard_Fund is inside a Docker container (managed by Dokku), and it's talking to a PostgreSQL server installed on the host operating system.

-You'll need to [add a `deploy` user](https://github.com/loomio/loomio/wiki/Add-a-deploy-user-to-your-host) to the VPS.
+You'll need to [add a `deploy` user](https://github.com/diehard_fund/diehard_fund/wiki/Add-a-deploy-user-to-your-host) to the VPS.

 Login to your VPS as your `deploy` user and run the following commands: